ghostyusheng/knn-study/readme.md

 ### Introduction
-This repository include some simple sklearn model demos.
+This repository encompasses a series of meticulous demonstrations highlighting elementary Scikit-Learn models.

 ### Language
 Python